Measurement Questions for Class 4 with Answers

 Fundamental quantities

-(a) are not independent of other physical quantities.
+(a) Are not independent of other physical quantities

-(b) are independent of other physical quantities.
+(b) Are independent of other physical quantities

-(c) cannot be expressed in physical law
+(c) Cannot be expressed in a physical law

 (d) None of the above

-Option b – are independent of other physical quantities
+Option b – Are independent of other physical quantities

 (a) Length